gkarthi280/Happy_Robot_Custom_Backend/README.md

 ## 3. Update Endpoint in the Happy Robot Use Case

-Copy the generated public ngrok URL and replace the API endpoint used in the Happy Robot use case configuration.
+Copy the generated public ngrok URL and replace the API endpoint used in the Happy Robot use case configuration(Under Tool 2, Webhook > Configure)